piyenghar/EmbSoftOTBench/README.md

 - Providing **scored scenarios** with risk assessments.
 - Supplying **human-readable rationales** for each factor, ensuring transparency.
 - Offering **threat vs. benign variants** to test model sensitivity to mitigations.
+- Adding **unique identifiers** for every entry to support reproducibility.

 ---